JulianEichen/springboot-league/README.md

 - Database: see below.

 ### Database
-I used a MySQL database.
-With the following tables and relations.
-The relations were added as needed.
+I used a MySQL database with the following tables and relations, which were added as needed.

 ![alt text](https://github.com/JulianEichen/springboot-league/blob/main/pictures/db_users.png?raw=true)